monish-exz/ml-dataset-lint/README.md

 # ML-Dataset-Lint

-ML-Dataset-Lint is a lightweight dataset linting tool that helps detect data quality and label-related issues **before** training machine learning models.
+ML-Dataset-Lint is a lightweight dataset linting tool that helps detect data quality, target, and label-related issues **before** training machine learning models.

-It works like a linter for datasets — identifying missing values, duplicates, constant columns, class imbalance, and label risks early in the ML pipeline.
+It works like a linter for datasets — identifying missing values, duplicates, constant columns, class imbalance, leakage signals, and label risks early in the ML pipeline.

 ---